There are also many other benefits and points to consider. We have put together our guide to creating the perfect handleless kitchen.

 If you have a family with young children then keeping a handleless kitchen looking fresh and clean can be a lot easier – no nooks and crannies behind those handles to get grubby.
 Just a wipe over with a soft damp cloth may be all you need to get your kitchen cabinets looking their best.
 There are also no handles to catch clothes on or for little ones to bump in to!

 Fitted behind the door as a continuous rail to allow you to pull the door from the back edge, the “grip ledge” profile can be in a contrasting finish like brushed steel or aluminium.
 Generally, the grip ledge is horizontal on base and wall units and is vertical on the tall unit run.

 A push to open/close mechanism sits behind one corner of the door and when pushed the door will release and can be opened and closed manually.
 A servo drive can be added to lift systems and pull-outs whereby a touch of a button will automatically open the door.

 Handleless kitchens come in a wide variety of colours and styles.
 There are also many drawer and door finishes to choose from such as gloss, matt, wood grain, glass, and curved (pictured).

 The colour and finish you choose greatly affects the overall appearance of your room.
 Wood grain and rich colours can make your kitchen appear warm and welcoming, while lighter colours make the most of available light and look brighter and larger.

 Of course, you can always combine finishes and colours for a truly bespoke design!

-There is also no reason why you cannot combine handled units with a handleless island or wall units, we have designed this for a number of customers and it can work really well.
+There is also no reason why you cannot combine handled units with a handleless island or wall units.We have designed this for a number of customers and it works really well.

 With the rise in demand for handleless kitchens has come an increase for a seamless, uncluttered look for the entire space.
 Innovative appliance companies such as Miele and Gaggenau have introduced handleless options for some of their products.